 How does any of us sleep?
-How do we sleep while the planet burns around us, while the chances for a tolerable old age for people now children (let alone unborn generations) a boiled away in a frenzy of apathy and bullshit as usual?
+How do we sleep while the planet burns around us, while the chances for a tolerable old age for people now children (let alone unborn generations) are boiled away in a frenzy of apathy and bullshit as usual?
 How do we tell our children – if we have them – that we are doing our best to make Manchester etc sustainable?
 How do we sleep during the sixth great extinction?

 I don’t know.
 But I suppose, as Alice Walker said, activism is the rent you pay for living on this screwed-over planet.
 And activism worthy of the name is about ‘constructive dissenting.’
 It is not about ‘destructive consenting’, about being a fig leaf for whatever the powerful want to do today.
 You know who you are.